-Individual Development Plan [ldp]
+Individual Development Plan [Idp]

-To facilitate extensive and open communication between mentor faculty and students, first-year MCDB students will complete an Individual Development Plan (IDP) .The IDP is intended to track student accomplishments, goals, and performance during the year, with direct feedback and input from mentor faculty.
-Students will first complete the IDP form in late April of their first year in the program, together with their chosen research mentor.
+To facilitate extensive and open communication between mentor faculty and students, first-year MCDB students will complete an Individual Development Plan (IDP).
+The IDP is intended to track student accomplishments, goals, and performance during the year, with direct feedback and input from mentor faculty.
+Importantly, the IDP provides an opportunity to discuss with your faculty mentor/s your strengths and weaknesses and how to position yourself to turn the weaknesses into strengths.
+The IDP also provides a platform to discuss what you need from your mentors to succeed.
+Every student/mentor relationship is unique, but establishing and maintaining strong communication is essential to success.
+Students will first complete the IDP form in late April of their first year, together with their research mentor.
 The IDP is intended to be updated and modified yearly, requiring input from both the student, mentor, and thesis committee.
 Completed IDP forms will be sent to the MCDB Graduate Coordinator and will be kept in confidence.
 IDPs must be updated yearly for students to remain in good academic standing and are to be completed by September 1st of each year.